hammad25/Rock-Paper-Scissors/README.md

 ## Design
 ### Layout
- * The layout is a minimalistic and clean, a spaceship cockpit with user and computer display screens and control panel that represents the user weapon selection.
+ * The layout is minimalistic and clean.
+A spaceship cockpit with user and computer display screens and control panel that represents the user weapon selection.

 ### Typography
 ![font](docs/font.png)